‘The Conners’ Announces Four Major Guest Stars For Season 2

 On the official Conners Instagram page, producers revealed that Estelle Parsons, Jay R. Ferguson, and James Pickens will all be back this season.
 Parsons and Pickens are familiar faces from the original Roseanne series, playing Grandma Beverly Harris, the mother of the late Roseanne, and Chuck Mitchell, Dan Conner’s (John Goodman) friend and business partner, respectively.

-Ferguson’s character, Darlene Conner’s (Sara Gilbert) boss turned boyfriend, Ben, was a new addition to the ABC spinoff last season.
+Ferguson’s character, Darlene Conner’s (Sara Gilbert) boss-turned-boyfriend, Ben, was a new addition to the ABC spinoff last season.

 In addition, Katey Sagal was pictured back on The Conners set.
 The Married With Children alum made her debut on the show last season as Casa Bonita waitress Louise, a high school classmate of Dan and Roseanne, who still had her eye on Dan 45 years later.

-The Conners showrunner Brue Helford told Entertainment Weekly that Sagal will have a supersized guest stint on the show as Louise, who will be promoted to the bar manager at Casa Bonita this season.
+The Conners showrunner Bruce Helford told Entertainment Weekly that Sagal will have a supersized guest stint on the show as Louise, who will be promoted to the bar manager at Casa Bonita this season.
 Sagal will appear in 10 of the 19 episodes of The Conners, with her first appearance in the third new episode of the ABC sitcom.

 As for a possible romance for the Conner patriarch, Helford said the widower will take it “slow,” although Louise will be pushing for a romance.